eliacoan/scorezilla/README.md

 Your API will be available at `https://<yoursite>.netlify.app/.netlify/functions/scores`

+## Authentication flow

+1. Create an account:
+   - POST `/.netlify/functions/newaccount`
+   - Save the returned `id` and `secret`.
+2. Obtain a JWT:
+   - POST `/.netlify/functions/auth` with `{ id, secret }`
+   - Receive `{ token }` — include as `Authorization: Bearer <token>` for protected endpoints.
+3. Create/list games using the token.

 ## Notes
 - Works on Netlify's free tier.
 - For production, consider using a real database for scalability.
+- Persistent storage in `data/*.json` is suitable for local testing only.
+For production use a proper database and secure `SECRET_KEY` env var.
+- Tokens are HMAC-SHA256 signed with `SECRET_KEY` (fallback to a dev key if not set).

 ## 🔒 Security: JWT Authentication
 - All requests except GET require a valid JWT in the Authorization header: